buri17/chef_redmine/README.md

 TODO
 ====

-* Figure out how to run 'bundle install' as www-data (and all other rvm_shell calls)
 * Test for redmine 2.1, and deal with the following:
   * Replace `rake generate_session_store` with `rake generate_secret_token`
   * Use Gemfile.local to install unicorn,rvm,mysql,... see http://www.redmine.org/projects/redmine/wiki/RedmineInstall#Additional-dependencies-Gemfilelocal